 - Precancerous conditions of the cervix known as cervical intraepithelial neoplasia (abnormal cell changes in the cervix that can develop into cervical cancer).

 Cryosurgery is also used to treat some types of low-grade cancerous and noncancerous tumors of the bone.
-It may reduce the risk of joint damage when compared with more extensive surgery, and help lessen the need for amputation.
+It may reduce the risk of joint damage when compared with more extensive surgery, and help lessen the need for amputation as well.
 The treatment is also used to treat AIDS-related Kaposi sarcoma when the skin lesions are small and localized.

 In another small but promising study, 13 women were able to kill breast cancer cells by freezing them, all 13 of the women were alive with no clinical evidence of cancer recurrence an average of 18 months, and up to five years, their tumors ranged in size from very small to very large.

-Patients reported minimal pain and a high satisfaction with the cosmetic results, most patients had complete healing of the frozen area with very little or no scaring within six months.
+Patients reported minimal pain and a high satisfaction with the cosmetic results, most patients had complete healing of the frozen area with very little to no scaring within six months after treatment.

 Researchers are evaluating cryosurgery as a treatment for a number of cancers, including breast, colon and kidney cancer.
 They are also exploring cryotherapy in combination with other cancer treatments, such as hormone therapy, chemotherapy, radiation therapy, or surgery.

-unfortunately no further plans of research are planned, as the program didn’t receive the funding they needed.
-Some other small studies are however being conducted.
+unfortunately no further plans of research are scheduled, as the program didn’t receive the funding that they needed.
+Some other smaller studies are being conducted however.